maroofhk/dsp/03-command_line.md

 Answer:
 Here is a discription of what each ls command does:
-'ls': this will list all the files in the current working directory.
-'ls -a': list all files not ignoring entries that start with '.'
-'ls -l': list files in 'long format' which contains a lot of information such as, size of the file, owner of file, when it was last modified, etc.
+`ls: this will list all the files in the current working directory.` `ls -a: list all files not ignoring entries that start with .` `ls -l: list files in 'long format' which contains a lot of information such as, size of the file, owner of file, when it was last modified, etc.`
-'ls -lh': same as 'ls -l' except in a more human readible form.
-'ls -lah': same as above except now we also have all files even containing those that start with '.'\
-'ls -t': show list of files / directory sorted by modified time.
-'ls -Glp': Here we list all file but without the list group with '/' appended to directories
+`ls -lh': same as 'ls -l' except in a more human readible form.` `ls -lah': same as above except now we also have all files even containing those that start with '.'\` `ls -t': show list of files / directory sorted by modified time.` `ls -Glp: Here we list all file but without the list group with '/' appended to directories`

 ---